Scifabric/pybossa.js/doc/library.rst

 Again, we can see that every task has an **info** field, and that field is where there will be all the information that the volunteers may need to solve the problem.
-For instance, for the Flickr Person application, the task consist in answering if there is a human in a photo, so the info field has the following two elements::
+For instance, for the Flickr Person project, the task consist in answering if there is a human in a photo, so the info field has the following two elements::